Provision for transition on entry

 • During each maths or literacy session the children will be expected to do an adult led task that reflects their ability.
 Separate observation formats are provided for these.

 • The sand and water areas are kept for key skills.
 We allow children to choose the resources for each area so that key skills are learnt and refined.
-Such as scooping, moulding, digging in the sand and pouring in the water.
+This may include scooping, moulding, digging in the sand and pouring in the water using measuring jugs, tubes, pipettes and funnels.

 • The children also begin a course on the balance bikes to help with moving and handling development and gross motor skills.